Web Application Penetration Testing

 Business Logic Flaws

-Race conditions, workflow bypass, price manipulation, payment logic abuse, and application-specific logic vulnerabilities that automated scanners miss.
+Race conditions, workflow bypass, price manipulation, payment logic abuse, and application-specific vulnerabilities that automated scanners cannot detect.

 Session Management